wp-plugins/sem-external-links/readme.txt

 == Change Log ==

+= 6.3.1 =

+- Fix bug that crept back in with embedded image with a class while the link itself had no class attribute

 = 6.3 =

 - Changed link detection to err on the side of a link being local rather than external to avoid false positives.